HenryOyoto/Python-Projects/README.md

 ### 2. Freelance Tracker Desktop App

-A desktop application for tracking freelance work — clients, projects, hours, and invoices.
-Built with PySide6 for the interface and SQLite (or the storage you chose) underneath.
+A desktop application for tracking freelance work, clients, projects, hours, and invoices.
+Built with PySide6 for the interface and SQLite underneath.

 **What it does**